tarunsaiks/Cyber-Notes-Repo/Linux/Day 2 - Basic Linux Commands.md

 >The cd command is a shell built-in.
 It wouldn’t work as a separate program because if it were to run as a subprocess, it could not (normally) change its parent’s current working directory.
 This may not seem a particularly important distinction at the moment, but there are times when knowing this fact can clear up confusion.
 ## mkdir
+- Creates a directory
 ## rmdir
+- Removes a directory.
+- It will not remove directories with contents unless you specify the `-r` option (recursive), which removes directories and their contents.
 ## Wildcards
+- Wildcards are characters used to match filenames or strings in commands.
+- The shell can match simple patterns to file and directory names, a process known as **globbing**
+- Common wildcards include `*` (matches zero or more characters) and `?` (matches any single character).
+- The substitution is called expansion because the shell substitutes all matching filenames for a simplified expression.
+Here are some ways to use * to expand filenames:
+	• at* expands to all filenames that start with at.

+	• *at expands to all filenames that end with at.

+	• *at* expands to all filenames that contain at.

+>[!info]
+>If you’re used to the Windows command prompt, you might instinctively type *.* to match all files.
+Break this habit now.
+In Linux and other versions of Unix, you must use * to match all files.
+In the Unix shell, *.* matches only files and directories that contain the dot (.) character in their names.
+Unix filenames do not need extensions and often do not carry them.
 # Intermediate Commands
 ## grep
 ## less